-- A few minutes before serving, add chicken and ramen noodles to stock.
-Continue to simmer until chicken is cooked through and ramen is tender, 3 to 5 minutes.
+- A few minutes before serving, add tofu and ramen noodles to stock.
+Continue to simmer until ramen is tender, 3 to 5 minutes.
 Stir in half the roasted squash (remember to reserve the remaining half for Thursday).
 Divide ramen between serving bowls.

 - Slice eggs in half.
 Top ramen bowls with eggs, green parts of green onions and jalapeno slices (if using).
 Serve with lime wedges on the side.
 Enjoy!

 Wasn’t a fan of this one.
 It wasn’t very flavorful to me or my husband, and it was one of the most time consuming Cook Smarts recipes I’ve made.0 Helpful